DOI-ONRR/doi-extractives-data/_states/MT.md

 state_land: |
     The state government of Montana administers 5.2 million surface acres of land (about 5.6% of the state) and 6.2 million mineral acres.
 For detailed information about land ownership in each county, the Montana State Library maintains [public and private land ownership maps](https://mslservices.mt.gov/Geographic_Information/Maps/Land_Ownership/Default).
 state_revenue: |
-    Natural resources provide a significant source of revenue for state and local governments in Montana.
+    Revenue from natural resource extraction on federal, state, and private land is a significant source of revenue for state and local governments in Montana.
 In 2014, natural resource revenue streams accounted for 17.4% of revenue collected by the Montana Department of Revenue.
 Over the last four years, Montana’s overall revenue has increased while revenue from natural resources has stayed relatively flat.

     In FY2014, the state of Montana and county tax collectors collected $446 million.
 The Oil & Natural Gas Production tax accounts for roughly half of Montana’s revenue from natural resource extraction.
 state_disbursements: |
-    Revenue from natural resource extraction on federal, state, and private and in Montana is a primary source of income for the state.
     [State agencies](#state-agencies) distribute revenue according to the [Montana State Code](http://leg.mt.gov/bills/mca_toc/), which is defined by the legislature.
 ---

 <!-- State overview